Artemso/instabot_data_analysis/README.md

 * Famous figures and brands tend to locate in the central area connecting different groups of people

 ### Use cases:
-* One could target a marketing campaign towards users who share similar interests and/or connected with each other.
+* One could target a marketing campaign towards users who share similar interests(blogs, brands, etc.) and/or connected with each other.